vitorhmf/vitorhmf/README.md

-## Hi there 👋

-Hi, my name is Vitor Ferreira.

-On this Github I present projects developed from public data, with resolutions of business problems using Data Science concepts and tools.

 ## About me 🚀

-4+ yrs of experience in the data field: began as a Data Analyst at my own firm in 2019, and currently leading data projects at Dadosfera since 2022.
+5+ yrs of experience in the data field: began as a Data Analyst at my own firm in 2019, and currently leading data projects at Dadosfera since 2022.
 Expertise in data management and problem-solving.

 📊 Currently serving in the Professional Services division of a data startup, developing projects related to data analysis, data engineering, and data science.